分辨率更上一层楼:解决社会面临的挑战

 Jesús Jiménez-Barbero, Scientific Director of CIC bioGUNE in Bilbao, Spain

-Ultra-High-Field NMR: Studying Intrinsically Disordered Proteins (IDP)
+Ultra-High Field NMR: Studying Intrinsically Disordered Proteins (IDPs)

-Julie Forman-Kay explains the benefits of high-field NMR at the University of Toronto’s NMR center.
+Julie Forman-Kay explains the benefits of High Field NMR at the University of Toronto’s NMR center.
 Learn how her team uses this advanced technology to study disordered proteins and investigate for example autism-related protein variants.
 Discover the groundbreaking research on how molecular environments impact protein function and stability.

-Julie Forman-Kay, Head of Molecular Medicine Program at the hospital for sick children Research Institute, Professor of Biochemistry, University of Toronto
+Julie Forman-Kay, Head of Molecular Medicine Program at the Hospital for Sick Children Research Institute, Professor of Biochemistry, University of Toronto